riffcc/open/README.md

 it is unproven and we have no idea if it has implications beyond interesting thoughts at this stage.

+And moreover, this idea it is open source and belongs to everyone - nobody can truly control **open** once this document exists and the ideas within it are available and spread into people that care.
+It does not depend on any one person or thing to survive.

 ## Assertions
 * People will work even with their most bitter enemies if they can both only work on things they find common ground on